-Courses are scheduled over the full duration of the semester and 10 weeks.
-Mid term exams take place in week 5 and final exams take place in week 13 of each semester.
+Courses are scheduled over the full duration of the semester and all courses finish within one semester.
+Certificate courses consist of 39 contact hours, 1-2 midterm exam hours and 2 final exam hours.
+Contact hours are usually scheduled as 15 hours (1.5) class sessions with one session per week for the duration of the semester and 2 hours of discussion forum per week for 10 weeks.
+Mid term exams take place in week 5 and final exams take place in week 10 of each semester.